 Receiving a grand jury subpoena can be a stressful experience for most individuals.
-A grand jury subpoena may request the production of documents or require your appearance for testimony or both.
-Responding to any type of grand jury subpoena without the proper legal advice may place you in serious legal trouble.
+A grand jury subpoena may request the production of documents or require your appearance for testimony, or both.
+Responding to any grand jury subpoena without the proper legal advice may place you in serious legal trouble.
 Contact me for an aggressive PA grand jury investigation defense.

-The Importance of Legal Representation in Grand Jury Proceedings
+The Importance of Having a Lawyer in Grand Jury Proceedings

 Understanding the Grand Jury Process